Islamic State claims responsibility for deadly mosque attack in Afghan capital

 A Reuters video shows the suspected attacker's body intact, with no sign of an explosive vest.

+Relatives carried dead and wounded victims away from the blood-stained steps of the mosque, which is known for its bright blue tiles and domes.

-The dead included four women and two children, said the United Nations, which condemned the attack as an "atrocity".
+The dead included four women and two children, said the United Nations, which condemned the attack as a violation of international law.

+"This attack, deliberately targeting a large group of civilians exercising their right to freely manifest their religion in worship, observance and practice, is an atrocity," the U.N. said in a statement.

 It put the tally at 18 civilians killed and 50 wounded, though some witnesses said the toll could be higher.